-US levels sanctions against Russia over election hacking
+Russia, brushing off Obama, looks to friendlier Donald Trump

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

-“While today’s action by the administration is overdue, it is an appropriate way to end eight years of failed policy with Russia,” said House Speaker Paul Ryan, R-Wis.
+Though Trump has suggested the U.S. and Russia should align strategies in Syria by focusing on their mutual enemy, the Islamic State group, Russia’s military campaign has almost exclusively targeted American-backed Syrian rebels, the U.S. has said.
+Nor is it clear whether Trump and Putin share a common approach to Europe’s security issues.

-U.S. intelligence agencies concluded that Russia was trying to help Trump when hackers connected to the government breached Democratic Party computers and stole tens of thousands of emails that were then posted on WikiLeaks, some containing embarrassing information about Democrats.
-Clinton aide John Podesta’s emails were also stolen and released publicly in the final weeks of the campaign.
+And if Trump follows through on his vow to renegotiate the Iran nuclear deal, he won’t find a receptive audience in Moscow.
+Putin’s government brokered the deal with the U.S., Iran and other world powers and has no intention of slapping sanctions back on Iran.

-Abdollah reported from Washington.
-Associated Press writer Nataliya Vasilyeva in Moscow contributed to this report.
+Associated Press writers Nataliya Vasilyeva and Jim Heintz in Moscow and Lynn Berry in Washington contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.